benn3331013/Cachelife/README.md

 ## Display
-<u>PLEASE BE VERY CAREFUL WHEN USING DISPLAY FOR A HIGH NUMBER OF ITERATION AND A LOT OF LIVING CELLS.</u>
+<u>PLEASE BE VERY CAREFUL WHEN USING DISPLAY FOR A HIGH NUMBER OF ITERATION AND A LOT OF LIVING CELLS.</u><br>
 The display for this project is very basic.
-It does NOT display every iteration, since that would make the hashlife algorithm useless.
+It does NOT display every iteration, since that would make the hashlife algorithm useless.<br>
 The display is non-moving, it always show the same part of the space.
-If you have a moving figure leaving the screen, the display will NOT follow.
+If you have a moving figure leaving the screen, the display will NOT follow.<br>
 It only shows a low amount of cells : if you only have a static figure, it will display a square of cells, containing your figure.
 The unshown rest of the space is empty.